rpldy/react-uploady/packages/ui/uploady/README.md

 ## Context

 When working in React, The UploadyContext is the API provider for the uploader mechanism.
-It wraps the uploadre and exposes everything the app using it needs.
+It wraps the uploader and exposes everything the app using it needs.

 ```javascript
 import React, { useContext, useCallback } from "react";